 7 things to do before launching your Joomla website

 You’re happily thinking about launching your Joomla website?
-I know that feel.
+I know that feeling.
 It must be a great joy you’ve been working for so long to have.
-But hold on and take a look at this following checklist.
+But hold on and take a look at the following checklist.
 There are quite many things you should check again before eagerly launching your Joomla website.

 Let’s start, shall we?

 Are you sure your website is mobile friendly?

 Double-checking your website to make sure that it’s mobile-friendly is not too paranoid, isn’t it?
 Here are a few things need to be reviewed:

 - Does your website respond to screen size changes without fail?

 - Is it necessary to make it adapt to the features and capabilities of mobile devices like touch support, touch icons?

 - Are all the Joomla extensions you are using mobile friendly?

 - Have you optimized your website’s loading speed for mobile?